 The Cathédrale de St-Sauveur is a national momument of France, begun in the 12th Century and containing parts of a baptistry dating from the 6th Century AD.

-This magnificent medieval Bishop’s Palace in the Ardèche valley is home to a series of concerts and cultural events throughout the summer months that are well attended by locals and tourists alike.
+This magnificent Castle courtyard dating from the Renaissance has a spectacular view over vineyards and fields.
+The huge courtyard is home to a series of concerts and cultural events throughout the summer months that are well attended by locals and tourists alike.

 ARLES (FESTIVAL RUES EN MUSIQUE)

 Home to Vincent Van Gogh, Arles is the capital of the Camargue region of Provence and boasts a beautifully preserved roman amphithetare from the 1st Century AD, seating 20,000 spectators and still in use today.